VSMarchenko/js-readmoretext/README.md

 ### jsreadmoretext.js

-This script was created for websites, what use hiding part of the text from users, but do not want hide this text from bots.
+This javascript/jqueri plug-in was created for websites, what use hiding part of the text from users, but do not want hide this text from bots.

 ### Browser Support